-The Trump-era tariffs, aggravated by uncertainty over the U.S.-China trade war, are casting a long shadow over the global supply chain for advanced electronics.
+The Trump-era tariffs are casting a long shadow over the global supply chain for advanced electronics.
 While the impact on hard drives (HDD) remains less direct than on other product categories, the ripples are significant.

-Most notably, the rollout of tariffs was marked by confusion: contradictory announcements, late-night tweets hinting at sudden reversals, and an opaque tariff structure that left importers and manufacturers scrambling.
-Companies were left uncertain not just about tariff rates, but their duration—making long-term planning nearly impossible.
-In an industry that thrives on predictability, this chaos almost immediately translated into stalled projects, delayed shipments, and increased costs.
+Most notably, the rollout of tariffs has been marked by continued confusion: contradictory announcements, late-night tweets hinting at sudden reversals, and an opaque tariff structure that has left importers, manufacturers, and state-level negotiators scrambling.
+Companies are currently uncertain not just about tariff rates, but their duration—making long-term planning nearly impossible, something we’ve heard across the supply chain.
+In an industry that thrives on certainty, the chaos has translated into stalled projects, delayed shipments, and increased costs.

-The broader economic backdrop added fuel to the fire.
-With concerns about the dollar’s declining strength, the potential sell-off of U.S. bonds by foreign investors, and rising inflation, the Federal Reserve found itself walking a tightrope.
+The broader economic backdrop adds fuel to the fire.
+With concerns about the dollar’s declining strength, the sell-off of U.S. bonds by foreign investors, and rising inflation, the Federal Reserve has found itself walking a tightrope.
 Fed chairman Jerome Powell acknowledged the grim outlook: a possibility of both rising prices and increasing unemployment.
-The U.S. economy seemed to be veering toward a worst-case scenario—stagflation—where inflation and recession collide.

-In this unstable environment, the hard drive market has become an unwanted case study in the fragility of global supply chains.
+In this unstable environment, the hard drive market has become a case study in the complexity of global supply chains.

 Hard Drives: The Poster Child of a Complex Global Supply Chain